emfcamp/badge-2024-documentation/docs/tildagon-apps/snake.md

 - Obstacles and obstacle collision checks.
 - You could add a hunger mechanic to ensure a snake must eat within a certain time frame.

-If you change the app, please [add it to the App store](./publish.md).
+If you change the app, please [publish it to the App store](./publish.md).